|Assignment help for Politics and Citizenship in Australia POLI 1019|

 Understanding the assignment task is an important first step.
 If you are not clear about what you are expected to do in your assignment, you could waste a lot of time researching, planning and writing about a topic which is not relevant.
 In turn, you may receive a poor mark because 'you didn't answer the question'.
 When you analyse the assignment task carefully, you can identify the specific focus so that you are clear what direction to take with your research and ensure you address all aspects of the assignment.

-The following documents will help you get started with your assignments:
+The following resources on the Study Help Homepage will help you on getting started with writing your assignments.

 Once you have interpreted the task, think about the topic before you start your research.
 Brainstorm what you already know about the topic and what you need to find out by thinking back to your lectures, tutorials, readings or your own personal experience.
 You might surprise yourself with what you already know, and you may also identify gaps in your knowledge which can help you start your initial research process.

 Think about where you can find background information about your topic.
 Try:

 Taking the time to plan your search will help you search more effectively and find better results.
 Your search strategy might change as you find more information and incorporate new keywords, but it’s always useful to start with a solid plan.

 Learn more and test your skills using the activity below.